OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-06.md

 Then I said, “Woe is me, for I am undone!
 For I am a man of unclean lips, and I dwell among a people of unclean lips; for my eyes have seen the King, the Lord of hosts.”

 ## Isaiah 6:6
-Then one of the seraphim flew to me with a live coal in his hand, which he had taken with tongs from the altar.
+Then one of the seraphim flew to me holding a live coal, which he had taken with tongs from the altar.

 ## Isaiah 6:7
 He touched my mouth with it and said, “See, this has touched your lips; your guilt is taken away and your sin is atoned for.”